MSc in Applied Digital Health

 There are a number of cross-cutting themes that run throughout the modules.
 These themes include artificial intelligence and machine learning, behavioural science, challenges facing health systems, electronic health records, ethics, implementation, policy, programming for data analysis, regulation and law, sociotechnical processes, statistics and study design for the evaluation of digital tools.

-The modules run consecutively, with each covering a two week period.
+The modules run consecutively, with each covering a two-week period.
 In the first week of each module teaching is delivered via a range of face-to-face methods, including lectures, seminars, and group work.
-In the second week students engage in guided self-study and complete their assessment for the module, with learning further supported by a guest lecture series and a journal club.
+In the second week you will engage in guided self-study and complete your assessment for the module, with learning further supported by a guest lecture series and a journal club.

-In the third term students undertake an original research project, culminating in a research dissertation and a short presentation.
-Students are supported in the selection of a research topic, although the department welcomes students to propose a topic of their choosing (subject to conditions).
+In the third term you will undertake an original research project, culminating in a research dissertation and a short presentation.
+You will be supported in the selection of a research topic, although the department welcomes students to propose a topic of their choosing (subject to conditions).

 Supervision